Home/Blog/How to upload files using AJAX: Build a JavaScript AJAX file upload script

 Ways of implementing AJAX file uploaders

-This article shows two ways of implementing an AJAX file uploader.
+This article contains two methods of implementing an AJAX file uploader.

-The difficulty is moderately easy, and this article is aimed at beginner developers or those who want to optimize their processes.
+The difficulty is moderately easy, and this article is aimed to assist anyone, such as beginner developers or those who want to optimize their processes.

 htdocs project folder for AJAX file uploaderLocal htdocs folder for AJAX file uploader